zolantris/ValheimMods/README.md

 6. Manual Compiling
     1. delete the current libs folder (if the libs are outdated) and create a new libs folder and follow the manual compiling steps below.
+    2. Publicizer for assembly_valheim:
-    2. You will need to publicize all the required require dependencies.
+        1. You will need to publicize all the required require dependencies.
 These dependencies can be found in DRIVE_PATH_TO_STEAM...Steam\steamapps\common\Valheim\valheim_Data\Managed
+        2. Run .\programs\nuget.exe source add -Name nuget.org -Source https://api.nuget.org/v3/index.json
+        3. Run .\programs\nuget.exe install Krafs.Publicizer -OutputDirectory packages
+        4. This will install the automatic publicizer.
+It will publicize only the assembly_valheim file under libs.
-    3. To publicize, copy all the dependencies required into a separate folder.
+        5. Alternatively To publicize, copy all the dependencies required into a separate folder.
            Install https://github.com/CabbageCrow/AssemblyPublicizer and run the GUI tool on that folder.
-    4. Rename the __publicized assemblies back to their original names.
+    3. Rename the __publicized assemblies back to their original names.
-    5. Move those assemblies to the libs folder under ValheimRaft.
+    4. Move those assemblies to the libs folder under ValheimRaft.
-    6. Click compile.
+    5. Click compile.
 It should work.